Toro MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a tool with no parameters and no output schema, description fully explains return value (global indicator, degraded components, incidents, affected banks) and use case.
+Given no parameters and no output schema, the description fully explains the return value (global indicator, degraded components, incidents, your_banks_affected).
+Complete for a status-check tool with good annotations.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.